 The Mountain Kitchen started participating in the Meatless Monday campaign in January 2013.
 At first, I started cooking vegetarian meals as a challenge.
 It allowed me to be more creative with meal ideas during the week.
 As time went on, preparing vegetarian meals once a week became more than just a challenge.

-In September of 2013, The Mountain Kitchen was invited to become an official Meatless Monday “Blogger on Board”.
+In September of 2013, The Mountain Kitchen was invited to become an official Meatless Monday “Blogger on Board.”
 We were asked to join the growing ranks of food bloggers spreading the word about this healthy movement.
 What an exciting opportunity!
-However, I really needed to study up on what the movement really was all about.
+However, I needed to study up what the campaign was all about.

-After better familiarizing myself with the movement, I was even more excited to become a “Blogger on Board”.
+After familiarizing myself with the movement, I was even more excited to become a “Blogger on Board.”

 WHAT IS MEATLESS MONDAY?